maxpowis/cv/README.md

 * compute age
 * helpers for employer & job records with computed experience durations
+* can be dyanamically generated in light or dark mode version
+* embed version number as clickable link (to corresponding release page)
 * GitHub actions
-  * build & release with version numbering embedded in the generated pdf
+  * build & release  light & dark versions with version numbering embedded in the generated pdf
-  * publish latest release to my  GitHub    static site repo
+  * publish latest release to my GitHub pages repo
-  * generate thumbnails (automatically pushed to my  GitHub   static site repo and embedded in this README)
+  * generate thumbnails (automatically pushed to my  GitHub pages repo and embedded in this README)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>